Train with

 trains.

-I'm a film director and producer based in Los Angeles, represented by UTA and Rain.
-I've been making documentaries and narrative films since 2006 — and I've been training seriously since 2023, after I gained 50 lbs during the pandemic.
+I’m a film director and producer based in LA (represented by UTA and Rain).
+I’ve been making documentaries and narrative films since 2006, but my most challenging project started in 2023.

-Lift Log started as a personal tool.
-It became something I use every day — to log my weekly supersets, track my bench progress, keep an eye on my PRs.
-I opened it up to everyone, because the best tools are the ones you'd build for yourself.
-And if I could lose 50 lbs, so can you.
+It started as a personal tool to log my weekly supersets, track my bench progress, and keep an eye on my PRs.
+It quickly became something I use every single day.
+I decided to open it up to everyone because the best tools are the ones you build for yourself.
+If I can get in the best shape of my life, you can too.
+And you shouldn’t have to pay a monthly fee to do it.

 From the